Pasta with Ham, Peas, and Cream (Penne con Prosciutto Cotto, Piselli e Panna)

 Serve immediately on warm plates.

-8 Responses to “Pasta with Ham, Peas, and Cream (Penne con Prosciutto Cotto, Piselli e Panna)”
+12 thoughts on “Pasta with Ham, Peas, and Cream (Penne con Prosciutto Cotto, Piselli e Panna)

 Leave a comment